MeganDLS/skipper/README.md

 # Skipper
-Skipper is a clone of the Frog jumping Game.
+Skipper is a penguin ice game.

 ## Getting Started
 ---